Skip to main content

 Forbidden for security reasons

-• NQ - squid by arc46 allows configurations to be restricted by the role of the caller and configurations to define view filter that limit the returned data.
+• ^NQ - squid allows configurations to be restricted by the role of the caller and configurations to define view filter that limit the returned data.
 Both together are a security feature (TODO add link to corresponding documentation).

 Including a forbidden operator in an encodedQuery is considered an error condition and the request is rejected.